Lorentzian quantum cosmology from effective spin foams: Introduction

+In contrast to previous works on spin foam cosmology \cite{SFC1,SFC2,SFC3,SFC4,SFC5}, the spin foam partition function discussed in this work will include an unbounded sum over a lapse-like bulk variable. \BD{This sum features an oscillating amplitude and is not necessarily absolutely convergent.
+A key issue which we therefore face here, is how to perform this sum.
+The corresponding path integrals for Regge calculus \cite{ADP} or for continuum mini-superspace \cite{TurokEtAl} result in proper integrals, and, as mentioned above, can be computed using a deformation of the integration contour in a complexified configurations space, or more specifically Picard-Lefschetz theory \cite{PLTheory,Witten1}.
+But these techniques are not applicable to sums \cite{Unpublished}. }

-In contrast to previous works on spin foam cosmology \cite{SFC1,SFC2,SFC3,SFC4,SFC5}, the models discussed in this work will include an unbounded sum over a lapse-like bulk variable.
-We will show that one can apply in this case non-linear sequence transformations \cite{WenigerReview}, and in particular Wynn's epsilon algorithm, which accelerates the convergence of this sum.
-This technique can also be applied to evaluate expectation values, which involve diverging sums.
+\BD{Here we will show that one can treat such sums arising from partition functions with oscillating amplitudes with non-linear series transformations} \cite{WenigerReview}, and in particular Wynn's epsilon algorithm, which accelerates the convergence of these sums.
+Surprisingly, this technique can also be applied to evaluate expectation values, which involve diverging sums.
 We identify as reason for the effectiveness of these techniques the simple asymptotic behaviour of the gravitational (Regge) action.
 This gives hope that these techniques can be applied for more general gravitational and possibly non-gravitational path integrals and sums.

+\BD{A key question we will pursue here, is how the replacement of integrals into sums affects the dynamics.
+These sums arise due to (loop) quantum geometry, which prescribes a discrete spectrum for areas \cite{Smolin,Ashtekar,Conrady}, and it is important to understand how the discreteness of geometric variables such as areas does influence the dynamics. }